-The fission process for a triangular element is shown in Figure 36.6 where the element is subdivided into four triangles by using the mid-points of the three sides.
 The adaptive process can consist of several levels of fission.
 Figure 36.5 shows one subdivision, which is called the second refinement level.
 In subsequent steps, the fissioned elements can again be fissioned in a third refinement level, and these elements can again, in turn, be fissioned in a fourth level, as shown in Figure 36.7.
 The levels of adaptivity that occur in a mesh are restricted by three rules: